The Wild Robot

 “I was just a machine.
 I functioned.
 But you – my friends and my family – you taught me how to live.”

 Families will be enamored with Roz’s story of perseverance and unselfish love as she finds her purpose and discovers the importance of friends and family.
-Peter Brown’s simply stated story entertains and invites deep thought about what it means to be alive, what makes a life worth living, and how important it is to help others.
+Peter Brown’s simply stated but endlessly entertaining story invites deep thought about what it means to be alive, what makes a life worth living, and how important it is to help others.